MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

     It depends!
 Typically 10 micrographs are a good start.
 However, that number may increase / decrease due to several factors:

-        * A very heterogenous background could make it necessary to pick more micrographs.
+        * A very heterogeneous background could make it necessary to pick more micrographs.
         * When you refine a general model, you might need to pick fewer micrographs.
         * If your micrograph is only sparsely decorated, you may need to pick more micrographs.